Earl Grey Lavender Cake

 - Add the sugar to the softened butter.
 While stirring, add the eggs one at a time.
 You're after a homogenous mixture.

-- Add the flour, salt, and baking powder to the wet ingredients and slowly pour in the milk.
+- Add the flour, salt, and baking powder to the wet ingredients and slowly pour in the milk. he infused milk has to be lukewarm before adding it to the cake batter or the eggs will curdle.
 Make sure the milk is lukewarm and not too hot or it will curdle the eggs.
 Combine everything thoroughly.

 - Add the zest of 1 lemon and the insides of one of the teabags to the batter.
 Fold them in slowly.